oracle/accelerated-data-science/ads/feature_store/docs/source/user_guides/setup/terraform.rst

 Terraform: Setting Up a Feature Store
 =====================================

-The following shows a terraform stack deployment of the feature store resources.
+The following shows a terraform stack deployment of the Feature Store resources.

 .. figure:: figures/feature_store_deployment.png
   :width: 400